Redouane64/sports-app-api/README.md

 - Move magic strings in thrown exceptions to constants and refactor e2e tests code for reusable code

+- Currently logging setup allows tracking errors and observe SQL statement executed for database performance measurement.
+I think this is good enough for current implementation but as complexity grows it may be better to introduce OTEL integration for more effective monitoring

 ## Tech used:
 - NestJS
 - Postgres with PostGIS extensions